nenidevelop/readytostart/README.md

 ## 003-create-token-binance-smart-contrat

-Create a token on Biance Smart Chain
+Create a token on Binance Smart Chain